 If you feel like gambling has become a problem for you or a loved one, it always helps to seek out a counselor that can help fight gambling addiction and provide better coping habits for gambling cravings.

 For more information about gambling addiction therapy on Long Island, please give Long Island Psychology a call today at (516) 732-0273.
-We have two offices conveniently located in areas like Rockville Centre and Garden City, NY.
+We have three offices conveniently located in Rockville Centre, Roslyn Heights, and Garden City, NY.